 There is no time limit before which the registration must be effected.
 Copies are sent to the General Register Office at Southport and a copy is kept at the Consulate for reference.

-The cost of registration plus one certified copy of the death certificate is 164.00 Euros. (as of January 2007)
+The cost of registration plus one certified copy of the death certificate is: ask for schedule of fees.
+200 euros+/-

 Approximate waiting period for processing application and issue of certificate(s) is 3 working days.

-Source of Information: The New Brits in Crete Team with advice from the British Embassy in Athens
+Source of Information: The Brits in Crete Team with advice from the British Embassy in Athens